-Your company’s migration scenario might require you to move data from Dropbox to Google Drive or to Google Shared Drive.
-Based on your business requirement, you need to finalize the target.
-For example, if you want to copy files to a Google environment owned by an entire team rather than an individual, you must transfer files to Google Shared Drive.
+Your company’s migration use case might require you to move Dropbox data to not just Google Drive but also to Google Shared Drives.
+Based on your business requirements, you need to finalize the target.
+For example, if you want to copy files to a Google environment owned by an entire team rather than an individual, you must transfer files to Google Shared Drives.

-Therefore, your POC checklist must also assess the migration tool’s ability to migrate Dropbox data to both – Google Drive and Google Shared Drive.
+Therefore, your POC checklist must also assess the migration tool’s ability to migrate Dropbox data to both – Google Drive and Google Shared Drives.

 Assess this functionality during your organization’s Dropbox to Google Workspace POC to ensure a complete data transfer.

-Your POC must also include verifying whether the migration tool is capable of handling beyond Dropbox to Google Workspace migration.
+Your POC must also include email migration as part of exploring the other functionalities of the migration tool apart from the primary content migration capabilities.
 For example, find out whether it can transfer your emails from an existing cloud platform to Gmail.

 Delve deep to know the email migration tool’s capability to transfer email attributes like attachments, calendars, distribution lists, etc.

 For end-to-end data migration, your IT team must proactively gauge the tool’s ability to transfer links accurately.
-Unfortunately, links pointing to the source cloud no longer work in the destination cloud and cause broken link issues.
+Links inside files that are pointing to the source cloud no longer work in the destination cloud and cause broken link issues.

-To overcome this, your team must include links migration evaluation during a POC for Dropbox to Google Workspace migration.
+To overcome this, your team must include links migration/correction during a POC for Dropbox to Google Workspace migration.

 Businesses can evaluate the outcomes of a migration project and compare them with ideal results through migration reports.
 This makes it a vital addition to your POC checklist to know whether the migration tool generates clear and detailed reports.

-With the help of this elaborate POC checklist, your internal IT team can assess the functionalities of a data migration tool and understand how it can overcome migration challenges.
+With the help of this elaborate POC checklist, your internal IT team can assess the functionalities of the shortlisted migration tool and understand how it can overcome migration challenges.

 CloudFuze is a leading cloud data migration service provider that offers a customized POC for each migration plan of an organization.
-It also meets the above-discussed POC criteria that make a Dropbox to Google Workspace (and other cloud combinations like Egnyte to SharePoint, Box to OneDrive, Slack to Teams, etc.) successful.
+It also meets the above-discussed POC criteria that make Dropbox to Google Workspace migrations (and other cloud combinations like Egnyte to SharePoint Online migration, Box to OneDrive migration, Slack to Teams migration, etc.) successful.